WebAssembly/spec/proposals/Exceptions.md

 Once a catching try block is found for the throw, the value stack is popped back to the size the value stack had when the try block was entered.
 Then, tagged catch blocks are tried in the order they appear in the catching try block, until one matches.
-A tagged catch block matches if the corresponding `catch` instruction is applicable, i.e. the corresponding exception was generated using the constructor defined by the tag of the `catch` instruction.

-If a matched tagged catch block is found, control is transferred to the body of the catch block, and the constructor arguments (when the exception was created) are pushed back onto the stack.
+If a matched tagged catch block is found, control is transferred to the body of the catch block, and the data fields of the exception are pushed back onto the stack.

 Otherwise, control is transferred to the body of the default catch block.
 However, unlike tagged catch blocks, the constructor arguments are not